guiliuri13/NLW-heat-node/README.md

 ## About the code

 This is the backend of the **NLW heat 2021** project, carried out by _rocketseat_.
 It is free to use, and any questions or errors, please do **not hesitate to consult me**, or post an **issue**.

+## Datasheet

+In this code we used:
+- Typescript;
+- Prisma;
+- Socket.io;
+- and other libs for node.